Duhallow Junior B Hurling Championship

 The Duhallow Junior B Hurling Championship is the second highest hurling competition in the Duhallow division in Cork.
-It is run for teams deemed too weak for Junior A level in the Duhallow division.
+It is run for teams deemed too weak for the Duhallow Junior A Hurling Championship.
 The championship includes a group stage, so every team has at least two matches.
 The winners of the Duhallow competition go on to compete in the Cork Junior B Inter-Divisional Hurling Championship.

 Newmarket are the title-holders, defeating Dromtarriffe by 0–21 to 0–07 in the 2025 final.